Benefits to ending a toxic relationship

 Many times after just getting out of a bad relationship we can be very hard on ourselves.
 Why did I do that?
 Why was I with the person?

-We stay in a relationship for one reason or another and hope can be a very bright candle.
-Sometimes we are codependent or other times it’s just bad judgement.
+We stay in a relationship for one reason, or another and hope can be a very bright candle.
+Sometimes we are codependent or other times its just bad judgment.

 Whatever it may be, allow yourself time to heal and realize this mistake is in the past now and things will bet better day by day.

 Now You Know What To Look For

 One of the best things about your whole experience is, in the future, you will know what to look out for the next time it happens.
 You will now know what the red flags are also.

 This can help you make more informed decisions in the future, and you don’t have to go through the same thing you just went through.